Chemistry Random Retrieval Y12

 1 / 10

-Select the data from the 'Selection of Enthalpies of Formation and Combustion' shown above.
+Using this figure and data from the 'Selection of Enthalpies of Formation and Combustion' shown above, calculate the enthalpy of formation ΔfH of liquid butan-1-ol

 If this question was generated from Random Retrieval, this data can also be found in TOOLS>Data Sheets.